jarosmat/SchoolWork/IntroToCrypto/lecture4.md

   - before encrypting block using encryption function, block is xored with cipher text block of previous block, first block is xored with unique random IV
   - CPA secure - is secure against chosen plain text attacks
-    - but can leak some info, especially when message is long
+    - but can leak some info, especially when a message is long
-  - flipping a bit in cipher text results in destruction of corresponding plain text and flip one bit in next plain text block (this plain text block will be xored with cipher text block with flipped bit as last step of decryption)
+  - flipping one bit in cipher text results in destruction of the corresponding plain text block and flip one bit in the next plain text block (this plain text block will be xored with cipher text block with flipped bit as last step of decryption)
   - swapping two cipher blocks destroys four blocks - block that are swapped and blocks that are decrypted using swapped blocks